dibeandr/Udacity-Data-Science-Nano-Degree-/project2/README.md

 revoke the gridsearch to opmitise the parameters and recommnend best parameters Archive the model to a pickle file , to import onto the flask app
 3. Flask Webb App run.py allows the user:

 To take an input from user, process by classifying add issue the related message and help needed, linking it to related categories from the 36.

 Visualise the saved messages rendered from the database called PipelineDataClean.db Instructions on Running the App
 ETL Pipeline
-when you open the data folder in your IDE, you need to add the below commands in terminal of process_data.py process_data.py disaster_messages.csv DisasterResponse.db ML Pipeline when you open the models folder in your IDE, you need to add the below commands in terminal of train_classifier.py train_classifier.py DisasterResponse.db classifier.pkl
+when you open the data folder in your IDE, you need to add the below commands in terminal of process_data.py process_data.py disaster_messages.csv PipelieDataClean.db ML Pipeline when you open the models folder in your IDE, you need to add the below commands in terminal of train_classifier.py train_classifier.py PipelieDataClean.db classifier.pkl

 Results
 To run the app you need to open Workspace folder in your IDE application(vs code) and run the run.py file.